Lisa van Sorge

 Lives and works in Breda (NL)

-Through repetition, the idea of what a painting is needs to expand in order to find its own possibilities and restrictions.
-The use of color, composition and the way the paint behaves is brought back to its essence.
-There’s no foretelling what the repeated work is going to be like: the separate works become interrelated and start to influence and effect one another.
-Questions about the work itself, the boundaries of a single canvas and the relations between them arise.
+Through repetition I research a painting’s possibilities and restrictions.
+There’s no foretelling what the repeated work as a whole is going to be like: the separate works become interrelated and start to influence and affect one another.
+Questions about the work itself, their autonomy, the boundaries of a single canvas and the relations between them arise.
 What remains when an image is repeated?
-What precisely is added?
-How does the repetition relate to its original (if there even is one), and how would this process work in the case of a human being, trying to relate to all the copies and repetitions that nowadays exist?
+What precisely is added and how does the repetition relate to its original (if there even is one)?
+I use this process to try and lay bare the ways we perceive and interact with ourselves, others and objects in a more and more digitalized age.

-Painterly ideas are an important point of departure of my art practice, but it expands beyond these in order to bring all the aspects of my work together.
-I mostly work on long term projects in which repetition, use of color, composition, textual aspects and tactility play a crucial role.
+Painterly ideas are an important point of departure of my art practice, but in order to bring all the aspects of the work together, I have to raise questions about what a painting can be.
+I mostly work on long-term projects in which repetition, use of color, composition and materiality play a crucial role.
 Bringing together these elements is possible within the eventual emplacement in a space when everything is subjected to the newly found relations.